TimeExceed/testa/README.md

 ## How to build?

 Please make sure the following requisitions are ready.
-* jdk6+.
-Testa is developed under jdk7, but we think jdk6 is ok too.
 * python2.6+. necessary to run scons and runtests.py
 * scons 2.1+.
+* for clojure:
+  - (optional) jdk6+.
+Testa is developed under jdk7, but we think jdk6 is ok too.
-* wget
+  - wget
-* network connection for first build
+  - network connection for first build
+* for lua:
+  - lua-5.3.
+Testa is developed under lua-5.3, but we think lua-5.2 is ok too.

 Then, under the root directory of testa, run `scons`, and all jar-files will be placed under `build/` directory.